All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 An honest comparison of the best GLP-1 programs in 2026, ranked by medical oversight, pricing, patient outcomes, and overall value.

-GLP-1 receptor agonists have reshaped the weight loss landscape, and the number of telehealth programs offering these medications has exploded.
+GLP-1 receptor agonists have reshaped the weight loss space, and the number of telehealth programs offering these medications has exploded.
 But not every program delivers the same level of care.
 Some cut corners on physician oversight.
 Others bury fees in fine print.
 A few genuinely invest in helping patients succeed long-term.

 We spent four weeks evaluating 14 GLP-1 programs across pricing, medical supervision, medication sourcing, patient support, and real-world outcomes.
 Here is what we found.